ezpaarse-project/ezpaarse-ressources/README.md

 # ezparse-ressources
-Resources that should be updated independently from ezPAARSE source code: predefined settings for various institutions' proxies log formats.
+Resources that should be updated independently from ezPAARSE source code.

+Namely: predefined settings for various institutions' proxies log formats.